 Furthermore, the Court may order the immediate payment of a periodic sum or other sums as the Court considers reasonable, where a spouse appears to be in immediate need of financial assistance.

 Use our legal software to get all the completed documents that you need to apply for Consent Orders today.
+Don't try drafting this important document yourself, our online service makes it easy and stress-free!

 This article contains information of a general nature only and is not specific to your circumstances.
 This is not legal advice and should not be relied upon without independent legal or financial advice.